ParsaSaeednia/todo-api/README.md

 ## 🔧 Installation

 1. **Clone the repository**

    ```bash
    git clone <repository-url>
    cd express-app
    ```

 2. **Install dependencies**

    ```bash
    npm install
    ```

 3. **Start the development server**

    ```bash
    npm run dev
    ```

    The application will automatically:

    - Create a `db.sqlite` database file in the project root
    - Set up the database schema
    - Start the server on `http://localhost:3000`

+   **First Run Output**: You'll see messages like "Database connected successfully" and "Database synced" indicating the database setup is complete.

 ## 📖 Usage